robboby13/Udacity/CarND-Traffic-Sign-Classifier-Project/README.md

 Here you can view each classID with associated sign name.

 ![alt text][https://github.com/robboby13/Udacity/blob/master/CarND-Traffic-Sign-Classifier-Project/images/classes.png}
-###Design and Test a Model Architecture

-####1.
 When preparing the data for training it was required to convert the traffic sign images from RGB (32, 32, 3) to grayscale (32, 32, 1).
 To do this we used the openCV library with python3 bindings.
 Following this step the data was normalized.
 Both of these functions were input into the preprocess function resulting in the following.

 ![alt text][https://github.com/robboby13/Udacity/blob/master/CarND-Traffic-Sign-Classifier-Project/images/processed_grayscaled_normalized.png]

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model was based off the LeNet2 architecture and consisted of the following layers (as commented in the code)